-- Liaise with the Manager of PPP IML - Liaise with outside agencies (SLA) - Investigate accidents and pass to appropriate agencies for further action. - Undertake appropriate health and safety training. - Organise an annual review of risk assessments. - Check the public areas of the school.

-- Identify areas where work is required. - · Provide advice to managers. - Ensure that health and safety risk management systems are in place and remain effective. - Ensure that the school meets (as far as is reasonably practicable) the requirements of the health and safety legislation. - Undertake risk assessments as and when required and review regularly. - Put into practice and monitor the procedures described in associated policies (i.e. first aid, emergency, fire, reporting of defects). - Ensure staff and pupils comply with agreed procedures. - Advise and inform the Board of Trustees / Academy Council as to health and safety practice, legislation and compliance. - Ensure that appropriate logs and records of incidents are completed and acted upon. - Ensure policies and employees are updated as to new legislation and guidance. - Ensure that employees have adequate training and information to enable them to act upon health and safety recommendations. - Ensure that temporary/supply staff are informed of health and safety practice. - Meet with the health and safety representative of the Academy Council each term to discuss health and safety issues and 'walk the school'. - Report on any audits/ inspections to the Academy Council and follow-up any necessary actions. - Ensure that procedures are in place to ensure the safety of contractors and hirers. - Ensure that fire drills are held at least once per term and cover a variety of situations including the blocking of an exit, a child not registering and lunchtime evacuation. - Ensure adequate first aid cover is provided.
+- Advise and inform the Governing Body as to health and safety practice, legislation and compliance. - Liaise with outside agencies (Health & Safety Department/Local Authority H&S Team, etc.). - Investigate accidents and pass to appropriate agencies for further action. - · Organise an annual review of risk assessments. - Report to the Governing Body at Trustee / Local Governing Body meetings as relevant. - Provide advice to managers. - Ensure that health and safety risk management systems are in place and remain effective. - Ensure that the Academy meets (as far as is reasonably practicable) the requirements of the health and safety legislation. - Undertake risk assessments as and when required and review regularly. - Put into practice and monitor the procedures described in associated policies (i.e. first aid, emergency, fire, reporting of defects). - Ensure staff and pupils comply with agreed procedures. - Advise and inform the Board of Trustees / Local Governing Body as to health and safety practice, legislation and compliance. - Ensure that appropriate logs and records of incidents are completed and acted upon. - Ensure policies and employees are updated as to new legislation and guidance. - Ensure that employees have adequate training and information to enable them to act upon health and safety recommendations. - Meet with the health and safety representative of the Local Governing Body each term to discuss health and safety issues and 'walk the school'. - Ensure that fire drills are held at least once per term and cover a variety of situations including the blocking of an exit, a child not registering and lunchtime evacuation. - Ensure adequate first aid cover is provided.